As you purchase items from your distributors/suppliers/vendors, the costs of these items will fluctuate over time.

-For WISK Beverage venues, the most recent invoice price displays by default.
+For WISK Bar venues, the most recent invoice price displays by default.

-For WISK Food venues, the weighted average is the default.
+For WISK Restaurant venues, the weighted average is the default.
 This is because there is typically a higher volume of invoices/orders.

 For an example of how these work, please see Pricing Examples below.